Umbrella Cymru are managing the Connect Gwent Website during lockdown to offer additional methods of contact.

 Other agency referral

-If you have been supported by someone else, and they think it would be beneficial for us to help out too, other agencies can refer you to us with your consent and we'll contact you to discuss our services and find out how we might be able to support you.
+If you have been supported by someone else, and they think it would be beneficial for us to help out too, other agencies can refer you to us (with your consent).
+We'll contact you to discuss support and explain what we might be able to offer.

 We'll be in touch...